martijnboland/MvcPaging/README.md

 	AlwaysAddFirstPageNumber
 		By default we don't add the page number for page 1 because it results in canonical links.
 		Use this option to override this behaviour.

 	PageRouteValueKey
 		Set the page routeValue key for pagination links

+	SetPreviousPageText
+		Set a custom text for the previous page

+	SetNextPageText
+		Set a custom text for the next page

 --------------------------------------------------------------------------------------------------------